 There are a number of requirements to comply with the Human Pathogens Importation Regulations and the Human Pathogens and Toxins Act.
 Some of these include registration, obtaining permits, and enabling inspections.
 Failure to do these things could result in enforcement action being taken.

 Under the HPIR, every person importing a human pathogen in Risk Group 2, 3 or 4 must obtain an importation permit.
 This helps the Public Health Agency of Canada to assess and manage the risk of inadvertent transmission of communicable diseases caused by imported human pathogens.

 The Agency's Centre for Biosecurity Compliance and Enforcement Policy outlines how it delivers its program to promote and verify compliance with the HPIR, the HPTA and the HAA/HAR.

 This policy also outlines the roles and responsibilities of the Agency and regulated parties with regards to the HPIR and HPTA.

 Compliance promotion is a proactive approach to achieving compliance through education and information sharing.
 It may include:

 Compliance monitoring involves verifying that regulated activities are carried out in accordance with the provisions of the relevant Act and regulations.
 The Agency monitors compliance in a number of ways including:

 Inspections are carried out by inspectors designated for the purposes of the administration and enforcement of the HPIR, HPTA, or HAA/HAR.
 Persons conducting activities with human and/or terrestrial animal pathogens and toxins must ensure that their facility meets the containment level requirements necessary to safely store and/or manipulate this material.
-There are four (4) containment levels (CL1 – CL4) of increasing stringency, and each containment level hasparticular physical and operational requirements as described in the Laboratory Biosafety Guidelines.
+There are four (4) containment levels (CL1 – CL4) of increasing stringency, and each containment level hasparticular physical and operational requirements as described in the Canadian Biosafety Standards and Guidelines.
 The Agency carries out compliance monitoring and verification activities for Canadian CL2, CL3 and CL4 facilities with Risk Group 3 or 4 human and terrestrial animal pathogens and toxins, as documented in the Compliance and Enforcement Continuum.